Acylation/obsidian-chem/README.md

 - Shortcuts for physicochemical formulas in LaTeX.
 - ......

-I would love to hear your feedback and suggestions.
+I'd love to hear your feedback and suggestions.
 Actually, the first feature of the plugin, to render SMILES strings, was suggested by community users!
 I’m very grateful for their input.
 (See the [acknowledgment](https://github.com/Acylation/obsidian-chem#acknowledgment) section for details)

+## Design Philosophy

 Before working on a new feature, I will consider the following criteria.
 The feature should meet at least one of them to be useful.

 - It helps with taking notes on chemical research, like experimental records, literature notes, paper writing, etc.
 - It promotes a workflow that integrates well with other chemistry tools.
 - It aids in learning chemistry and related subjects.

+As an Obsidian plugin, this project adheres to the following principles:

+- Localize: Data should be kept local and standalone packages are preferred over remote services.
+- Leave No Trace: The plugin must not leave plugin-specific content in notes, allowing them to be shared with non-Obsidian users.
+- Plain Text Central: Plain text is preferred over complex formats.

 ## Contributing